davidlu1001/davidlu1001.github.io/source/_posts/ElasticSearch-Runbook.md

 Data nodes hold the shards that contain the documents you have indexed.
 Data nodes handle data related operations like CRUD, search, and aggregations.
 These operations are I/O-, memory-, and CPU-intensive.
 It is important to monitor these resources and to add more data nodes if they are overloaded.

-Can be subdivided into warm and hot nodes if want to [implementing a Hot-Warm-Cold Architecture for ES](https://www.elastic.co/blog/implementing-hot-warm-cold-in-elasticsearch-with-index-lifecycle-management)
+Can be subdivided into warm and hot nodes if wanting to [Implement a Hot-Warm-Cold Architecture for ES](https://www.elastic.co/blog/implementing-hot-warm-cold-in-elasticsearch-with-index-lifecycle-management)

 - Client